Skip to content

 TDB_ERR_EXISTS-6Resource already exists (e.g., column family name collision)

-TDB_ERR_MEMORY_LIMIT-18Key or value size exceeds system memory limits (safety check to prevent OOM)
+TDB_ERR_MEMORY_LIMIT-10Operation would exceed memory limits (safety check to prevent OOM)

-• TDB_ERR_MEMORY, TDB_ERR_MEMORY_LIMIT, TDB_ERR_IO indicate system resource constraints
+• TDB_ERR_MEMORY, TDB_ERR_MEMORY_LIMIT, TDB_ERR_TOO_LARGE indicate resource constraints

 • TDB_ERR_NOT_FOUND, TDB_ERR_EXISTS are normal operational conditions, not failures